ClouDesire/docusaurus/docs/api-product.md

 ## Pricing models

-In addition to the [standard pricing options](onboarding.md#available-pricing-models) available on every plan, it's possible to define a prepaid or pay-per-use pricing model based on the consumer access count to an HTTP endpoint.
+In addition to the usual [SaaS pricing models](pricing-models.md) available on every plan, it's possible to define a prepaid or pay-per-use pricing model based on the consumer access count to an HTTP endpoint.

 ### API endpoints definition